• Skip to main content

 5. Add the reserved lamb marinade, the rest of the wine, the lamb stock, the mushrooms and the bouquet garni.

-6. Simmer on a low heat, covered, for 2 hours until the meat is tender and the sauce is thick.
+6. Simmer on low heat, covered, for 2 hours until the meat is tender and the sauce is thick.

-Tips for slow cooking lamb
+Tips for slow-cooking lamb

 • Brown the lamb before slow cooking.
 This caramelises the meat juices, improving the flavour of the meat.